davesmith4398/best_practice_membranes/README.md

 -v1.0: Further refinement/wordsmithing; extensive sectioning, subsectioning, and subsubsectioning; brushing up of checklist and tables; and establishment of all links to references, sections/subsections/subsubsections, tables, and other best practices documents.

 # Changelog

+-14 Sep 2018: Extensive updates in response to official reviewer feedback, including improved/streamlined text and additional tables, figures, and references.

 -5-10 May 2018: Incorporated comments and edits from JBK and AJS, including elaboration/clarification on some practical and theoretical concepts and reference additions/updates.